Folk Dance Tour

 Straight to our hotel in the airport to freshen up before heading out for our farewell dinner to share our photos, contact info and memories before an evening of folk dancing with the locals and a performance by some local folk groups.

 DAY 13 – Wednesday July 10 – Fly home from Montreal International Airport

 No worries!
 No fuss!
 Your hotel is incorporated into the complex of Montreal’s International Airport – Pierre Elliott Trudeau and just a few steps away from the terminal that handles all flights to the USA.
 Have a safe trip home and do come again – All of our tours are made with you in mind.

 REGISTRATION FORM: I can’t wait to go!
 Enclosed is my registration deposit of $200 per person.
-Western Canada single supplement: $995 (approx) .
+Eastern Canada single supplement: $995 (approx) .
 Hotel taxes and service charges: $185.
 Gratuities not included.
 Program subject to change without notice.
 Cancellation 90 days prior to departure: Total refund: Less than 90 days: No refund.
 Travel insurance recommended.

 Total balance due March 15, 2024

 Make checks payable to: Jim Gold International, 497 Cumberland Avenue, Teaneck, NJ 07666 U.S.A Phone (201) 836-0362.
 Web site: www.jimgold.com E-mail: firstname.lastname@example.org